devamitkumartiwari/devicesafetyinfo/README.md

 bool isScreenLock = await DeviceSafetyInfo.isScreenLock;
 ```

-Checks whether application is running on external storage (Android Only)
+Checks whether application is running on external storage (Android Only).
+This feature will not works with the iOS device.

 ```
 bool isExternalStorage = await DeviceSafetyInfo.isExternalStorage;
 ```

-Checks whether development Options is enable on device (Android Only)
+Checks whether development Options is enable on device (Android Only).
+This feature will not works with the iOS device.

 ```
 bool isDeveloperMode = await DeviceSafetyInfo.isDeveloperMode;